Fair Policy Targeting: Theoretical Analysis

 The proof is contained in Appendix \ref{sec:a1}, and, to our knowledge, it is the first result of this type for fair and Pareto optimal policies.
 The lower bound states that we can find a distribution and some positive (non-vanishing) probability $\gamma$ such that any data-dependent policy $\pi_n$ achieves a regret which scales to zero at a rate no faster than $1/\sqrt{n}$.
 Observe that a direct corollary of such result is that the rate of the lower bound is also achieved in expectation.
 The condition imposes a restriction on the set of policies $\Pi$: $\Pi$ does not contain policies that use the sensitive attribute as a covariate.
 This class of policies occurs if anti-discriminatory laws are enforced and incorporated over the set $\Pi$.
 The lower bound applies to prediction disparity, and we leave to future research a more comprehensive study of lower bounds under generic notions of fairness.
 The derivation modifies arguments in the empirical risk minimization literature \citep{devroye2013probabilistic}, due to the dependence of the objective function with the \textit{conditional} probability of treatment.

-Throughout this section, we have considered some examples \textit{distributional} notions of fairness, i.e., notions of fairness that depend on distributional statements relative to the sensitive attribute, but not necessarily counterfactual ones.
-Distributional notions of fairness are often used in the literature, see e.g. \cite{kasy2020}, \cite{donini2018empirical}, \cite{narita2021incorporating}. \textit{Counterfactual} notions depend instead on counterfactual statements relative to the \textit{sensitive} attribute \citep{kilbertus2017avoiding}.
+Throughout this section, we have considered \textit{distributional} notions of fairness, i.e., they depend on distributional statements relative to the sensitive attribute, often used in the literature \citep{kasy2020, donini2018empirical, narita2021incorporating}. \textit{Counterfactual} notions depend instead on counterfactual statements relative to the sensitive attribute \citep{kilbertus2017avoiding}.
 We discuss one counterfactual notion in Section \ref{sec:counterfactual}.